How selling gold from Framlingham by post works

 What kind of gold and silver comes to us from Framlingham?

 Framlingham is a small Suffolk market town gathered around its twelfth-century castle, with a market place that has served the surrounding farmland for centuries.
+It is a quiet town of long-settled families, the sort of place where inherited jewellery sits for years before anyone thinks of selling it.
+Framlingham residents sell gold and silver by post, anywhere in the UK, with no shop visit needed.

 The valuation, in plain terms